rdsea/bigdataplatforms/tutorials/nifi/README.md

 ### Apache Nifi
 You can download [Apache Nifi](https://nifi.apache.org/download.html) and install it into your machine.
 Check the document to see if a minimum configuration should be made for your installation.

-Note: the following information is with **nifi-1.24.0 and nifi-2.0.0-M1**

-> Note: the following instruction is based on nifi-2.7.2
+> Note: the following instruction is based on nifi-2.7.2, and the environment is an Ubuntu 22.04.2 LTS machine.
+The students are recommended to prepare a Linux-based machine

 - Error from running Nifi due to the JAVA
   ```bash